 The skilled labor shortage plaguing the construction industry has only intensified over the past year.
-A new U.S. Commerce Department report revealed 62 percent of surveyed contractors are experiencing high levels of difficulty finding skilled workers (such as electricians and plumbers) — up from 42 percent a year ago.
+A U.S. Commerce Department report revealed 62% of surveyed contractors are experiencing high levels of difficulty finding skilled workers (such as electricians and plumbers) — up from 42% a year ago.

 The Deloitte research notes these shortages have a ripple effect across construction companies.

 “The impact of not filling job openings can negatively affect E&C firms in more ways than one including project delays and cancellations, projects being scaled back, inability to respond to market needs, losing project bids, and failing to innovate, among others.”